Rafael Salazar Alonso: Biography

 He was born in Madrid on 27 December 1895.
 His father was a hairdresser.
 He was active in left-wing republican groups from a young age.
 He was combative and, initially, anti-Catholic.
 In his father's home town of Siruela, he married the daughter of a rich local landowner.
 They had a daughter, Carmencita.
 While funding himself through work, he completed a law degree at the Universidad Complutense in Madrid doing some work as a lawyer and a journalist, later joining the Partido Republicano Radical (PRR) (Radical Republican Party) of Alejandro Lerroux García.
 The PRR had gradually split and Lerroux's faction had increasingly aligned itself with centre-right, nationalist and religious parliamentary groups.
-Salazar Alonso had also become a freemason, usin the name Pi y Maragall.
+Salazar Alonso had also become a freemason, using the name Pi y Maragall.
 He became editor of the newspaper El Sol and at different times owner or chief of several others, including Informaciones in Madrid and Almadén published in the municipality of that name.
 In 1931, he was elected as a city councillor for Madrid (as part of the Conjunción Republicano-Socialista, a coalition between republican parties and the Spanish Socialist Workers Party) and was president of the provincial council.